Paatal/project-repo-template/README.md

 ## Contact person

 We require a contact person for each project for administrative purposes.
+Each project should also have a CD2H Program director assigned.

-Point person (github handle) | Site | Responsible PI
+Point person (github handle) | Site | Program Director
 ----------|--------------|---------------
 Julie McMurry (@jmcmurry) | OHSU | Melissa Haendel (@mellybelly)

 ## Leads

 Project scientific leadership, should be 1-3 persons.
-Each project should also have a CD2H Program director assigned.

 Lead(s) (github handle) | Site
 ----------|--------------|
 Julie McMurry (@jmcmurry) | OHSU
-Melissa Haendel (PD) (@mellybelly) | OHSU

 ## Team members